 `;

-const ORDERBOOK_SETTINGS = FIXED_LIMIT_SOURCE.split('---')[0];
+const RAINDEX_SETTINGS = FIXED_LIMIT_SOURCE.split("---")[0];

-import { RaindexClient } from '@rainlanguage/orderbook';
+import { RaindexClient } from "@rainlanguage/raindex";

-const clientResult = RaindexClient.new([ORDERBOOK_SETTINGS]);
+const clientResult = await RaindexClient.new([RAINDEX_SETTINGS]);

 if (clientResult.error) throw new Error(clientResult.error.readableMsg);